itsgottabered/ansible-role-mariadb/README.md

 mariadb
 ======

-For setting up MariaDB on an Ubuntu 14.04 or 16.04 server.
+For setting up MariaDB on Ubuntu.

 Requirements
 ------------
-* Ubuntu
+* Ubuntu 14.04 or newer.

 Role Variables
 --------------